benbenz/katapult/README.md

             # env_conda (only)      : mamba is used to setup the env
             # env_pypi  (only)      : venv + pip is used to setup the env

-            'command'      : 'example/setupenv.sh' ,      # None, or a string: path to a bash file to execute when deploying 'env_aptget'   : [ "openssh-client"] ,        # None, an array of librarires/binaries for apt-get
+            'command'      : 'example/install_julia.sh' ,      # None, or a string: path to a bash file to execute when deploying
+            'env_aptget'   : [ "openssh-client"] ,        # None, an array of librarires/binaries for apt-get
             'env_conda'    : "example/environment.yml",   # None, an array of libraries, a path to environment.yml  file, or a path to the root of a conda environment
             'env_pypi'     : "example/requirements.txt" , # None, an array of libraries, a path to requirements.txt file, or a path to the root of a venv environment
+            'env_julia'    : [ "Wavelets" ] ,             # None, a string or an array of Julia packages to install (requires julia)
         }
     ] ,